-Although Keanu Reeves' acting skills has been the subject of jokes and parodies down through the years, there's very few actors working today who've maintained the kind of career he has over the course of nearly thirty years.
+Although Keanu Reeves' acting skills has been the subject of jokes and parodies down through the years, there are very few actors working today who've maintained the kind of career he has over the course of nearly thirty years.

 The role which brought Keanu Reeves to wide prominence was 1989's teenage comedy 'Bill & Ted's Excellent Adventure', though Reeves did have a well-received supporting role the previous year in Stephen Frears's adaptation of 'Dangerous Liasions'.
 Since then, his work with directors such as Gus Van Sant, Ron Howard, Francis Ford Coppola and many more helped to secure him as an A-list talent.

-In later years, Reeves has opted for more genre-focused work that's become hugely successful, including 'John Wick' and Nicolas Winding Refn's 'The Neon Demon', and even some cameos along the lines of 'Always Be My Maybe' and the latest 'Spongebob Squarepants' movie.
+In later years, Reeves has opted for more genre-focused work that's become hugely successful, including 'John Wick', Nicolas Winding Refn's 'The Neon Demon', and even some cameos along the lines of 'Always Be My Maybe' and the latest 'Spongebob Squarepants' movie.

 With Keanu Reeves and 'Point Break' the subject of this week's episode of 'The Revisit', we're counting down some of the best scenes of his career.

 5. 'Point Break' - The Chase